 We have mastered the art of the beer glass and are more than happy to share our knowledge.
-Take a look at some common types of beer glasses (also available on our webstore) and the perfect Firestone Walker beer to pair with it.
+Take a look at some common types of beer glasses (also available at our online store) and the perfect Firestone Walker beer to pair with it.

 The Nonic glass is a variation on the shaker pint and is sometimes called an English pint glass.
 It holds 20 ounces of beer and has a bump an inch from the top.
 This is partly for improved grip, partly to stop the glasses from sticking together when stacked, and partly to stop the rim of the glass from getting chipped or “nicked”, aka a “no-nick” glass.
 This style glass is associated with low-ABV English style beers and is a favorite of the Lion, our English-born owner David Walker.

 Beer Recommendation: DBA